 As custodian of the equipment, the PI is responsible for:

 - Safeguarding and maintaining equipment in good repair

 - Promptly notifying their GM or other department representative if sponsor-owned equipment becomes surplus, lost, stolen, or missing.
-The GM/department representative will then notify OSP.
+The GM/department representative will then notify PAFM.